 I don’t have the space in this blog to go over the changes in detail but I’m happy to have an informal chat to go over them with anyone interested in finding out more.

-Posted by siteadmin on Friday 28th November 2014
+Posted by siteadmin on Friday 28th of November 2014

 I’m writing this just twenty four hours after Lewis Hamilton sealed his place in history by becoming the first British driver to win the Formula One World Championship more than once since Sir Jackie Stewart over four decades ago.

-Posted by siteadmin on Friday 14th November 2014
+Posted by siteadmin on Friday 14th of November 2014

 It’s been a really busy start to the month.
 Along with running Essentially Financial and juggling family commitments, I’m still squeezing in consultancy work and volunteering.